 Increased clean power supply;

 Over the next few weeks and months we will be focusing on individual contracts and requesting specific adjustments.
 Our first request of voluntary assistance is attached.
-We are asking the CEO of Calpine Corporation to either re-negotiate the 20-year terms of its Los Esteros Peaker Project or drop plans for its construction.
+We are asking the CEO of Calpine Corporation to either re-negotiate the price of its Los Esteros Project or delay plans for its construction until it is needed by US Dataport.

 The seeds of bailout and the failures of AB 1890 were sown by California’s inability to formulate a sustainable state energy policy.
 Some of these electricity contracts---especially the worst of them--- represent a de facto state energy policy.
 However, instead of moving toward a long over due sustainable energy policy, the worst of these contracts set California on an energy path to greater reliance on dirty old fossil fuels and future bailouts.